ongks/tembu-telegram-bot/README.md

 }
 ```

 This should be all you need to get started.
 For a much more detailed understanding on how each component in the bot works, do take a look at the actual source code.
-The functionality of messages is also limited by the Telegram Bot API, so do consult the docs there too!
+The functionality of messages is also limited by the [Telegram API](https://core.telegram.org/bots/api), so do consult the docs there too!